+ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core)

+II.A.4.a).(9).(a)

-II.A.4.a).(13) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core) II.A.4.a).(13).(a) Post-doctoral fellows must not be required to sign a non-competition guarantee or restrictive covenant.
-(Core) II.A.4.a).(14) document verification of program completion for all graduating post-doctoral fellows within 30 days; (Core) II.A.4.a).(15) provide verification of an individual post-doctoral fellow's completion upon the post-doctoral fellow's request, within 30 days; and, (Core)
+Post-doctoral fellows must not be required to

+sign a non-competition guarantee or restrictive covenant.
+(Core)

+II.A.4.a).(10) document verification of education for all post-doctoral fellows within 30 days of completion of or departure from the program; (Core)

+II.A.4.a).(11) provide verification of an individual post-doctoral fellow's education upon the post-doctoral fellow's request, within 30 days; and, (Core)

-Background and Intent: Primary verification of graduate medical education in a medical-related field is important to credentialing of specialists for further training and practice.
+Background and Intent: Primary verification of post-doctoral education in a medical-related field is important to credentialing of specialists for further training and practice.
 Such verification must be accurate and timely.
 Sponsoring Institution and program policies for record retention are important to facilitate timely documentation of post-doctoral fellows who have previously completed the program.
 Post-doctoral fellows who leave the program prior to completion also require timely documentation of their summative evaluation.